gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/prototype_run_observations_01.md

 - reopened and strengthened relational matches when coherence rose again
 - provisionally confirmed a joint choreography when sustained co-motion supported it
 - weakened that same joint choreography when asymmetric break pressure emerged
+- fully de-confirmed it when coherence fell below relational viability
 - issued revised predicted trains

 This is the first point at which TU+ looks like a meaningful intermediate layer rather than a cosmetic one.

 ---

-### 9. Weak coupling and joint choreography can be represented without premature collapse
+### 9. Coupling and decoupling can be represented without premature collapse
-Cycles 4–8 suggest the architecture can distinguish between:
+Cycles 4–9 suggest the architecture can distinguish between:
 - a new provisional source
 - a weak coupling candidate
 - a stable joint choreography